GreenBankObservatory/gbtgridder/docs/source/gbtgridder_doc.rst

     # use `gbtgridder-test --help` to learn more
     gbtgridder[-test] --noweight [--nocont --noline] -o my_first_gbtgrid ./test/unit_tests/test.fits

-What to expect from original gridder
+What to expect from (original) gbtgridder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code-block:: bash